 Christine has discovered that blogging is a wonderful way to help resource pastors, worship leaders and worship planners in congregations around the world.

 Her popular re:Worship blog contains scripturally-based spoken worship resources (calls to worship, prayers, litanies, benedictions, etc.).
 You can find it at http://re-worship.blogspot.ca/.

 Christine's Contemporary Psalms blog suggests suitable Praise & worship songs for each of the 150 psalms.
 You can find it at http://contemporarypsalms.blogspot.ca/.

-Over the last few years, Christine has also been involved in a recording project (audio CD), which tells the stories behind many favourite hymns, gospel songs and Christmas carols.
-She's recently completed her fifth CD.
+Christine has also been involved in a recording project (online and audio CD), which tells the stories behind many favourite hymns, gospel songs and Christmas carols.
 The project is sponsored by Family Life Network.